Skip to main content

 • If a teacher candidate suffers an injury or illness on school property during the course of the student teaching placement, the mentor teacher should immediately contact their building principal and the Director of the Field Experience and School Partnerships Office.

 If, at any time, teacher candidates must postpone/change their student teaching plans, it is imperative that the Field Experience and School Partnerships Office and the respective program/department be immediately informed by the teacher candidate in writing.
-In order to student teach at any future point in time, the teacher candidate must repeat the entire application process, as detailed on pages 5 - 8 of this Handbook, during the semester immediately preceding the semester during which student teaching is to take place.
+In order to student teach at any future point in time, the teacher candidate must repeat the entire application process during the semester immediately preceding the semester during which student teaching is to take place.

 Qualifications